Gray Whale (Eschrichtius robustus)

 • Gray whale mothers give birth every 2-3 years, and their calves must surface and breathe within their first 15 seconds of life.

-References: Central Coast Biodiversity, The Whale’s Tail, NOAA Fisheries
+References: The Whale’s Tail, NOAA Fisheries